Sewer Gas Smell in House: Causes, Health Risks & Solutions

 What Causes Sewer Gas Smell in a House?

-That unmistakable rotten-egg odor wafting through your home isn't just unpleasant — it signals a breakdown somewhere in your plumbing's gas-blocking system.
+That unmistakable rotten-egg odor wafting through your home isn't just unpleasant.
+It signals a breakdown somewhere in your plumbing's gas-blocking system.
 Sewer gas is a mixture of hydrogen sulfide (H₂S), methane, ammonia, and carbon dioxide that forms when organic matter decays inside your sewer system.
 Under normal conditions, your plumbing is specifically engineered to keep those gases outside.
 When something goes wrong, they find their way in.

-Here are the most common culprits:
+Here are the most common culprits in 2026 homes:

 Dry P-Traps